GEMScienceTools/RUBIC-AI/README.md

 	  After this, the user should check the input files by clicking the ***Load data*** button.
 	  If any field is missing or contains an error in its name, the GUI will display a message indicating which fields are missing.
 	  If everything is correct, click the ***Save and continue*** button.

+	- 3.1.
+The results will be saved using the name specified in the ***Output name*** field (default: **"specific_coord"**) as a `.csv` file.
+This file will contain all the building features, along with metadata such as city, country, coordinates, and the path to the corresponding building image.
+ -
 4. Classification options and setup main interface

-	The process and available feature are the same than the presented in the ***polygon method***.
+   - The process and available features are the same as those presented in sections 5 and 6 of the ***Polygon Method***.

 ---

 ### 3. Local Images Method